alaasmagi/tic-tac-two/README.md

 ## Scaling possibilities

 ### Mobile Application
-* Create a dedicated iOS/Android application containing the web Ui, while the backend runs on a separate server.
+* Create a dedicated iOS/Android application containing the web UI, while the backend runs on a separate server.

 ### Cloud Integration
 * Host the backend on platforms like AWS, Azure, or GCP for scalability and reliability.